DataFire/Integrations/integrations/generated/netatmo/README.md

   * last_seen `integer`
   * last_setup `integer`
   * module_name `string`
+  * reachable `boolean`: true when the station was seen by the Netatmo cloud within the last 4 hours
   * rf_status `integer`: "It contains the current radio status.
 The different thresholds to take into account are :" |
   * type `string`: Included in every device or module.
 It defines the type of the device/module.
 Its values are among :